istio/istio.io/content/docs/tasks/traffic-management/request-timeouts/index.md

     You should see the Bookinfo application working normally (with ratings stars displayed), but there is a 2 second delay whenever you refresh the page.

-1. Now add a 1 second request timeout for calls to the `reviews` service:
+1. Now add a half second request timeout for calls to the `reviews` service:

     {{< text bash >}}
     $ cat <<EOF | istioctl replace -f -